About the Secretary of Natural Resources

 Meryem Karad, Confidential Assistant to the Secretary of Natural Resources

 Meryem Karad is the Confidential Assistant to the Secretary of Natural Resources.
 Meryem previously served under Governor Terry McAuliffe in this role.
 Prior to her appointment, Meryem worked for ExxonMobil and the American Thyroid Association.
-A native of Springfield, Virginia, Meryem received her Bachelor of Arts degree in Political Philosophy, Policy and Law from the University of Virginia.
+A native of Rabat, Morocco, Meryem grew up in Springfield, Virginia and received her Bachelor of Arts degree in Political Philosophy, Policy and Law from the University of Virginia.